AntCort/Speed-Of-Light-Simulation/README.md

 This project is purely educational and intended for fun.
 It does not provide accurate representations of space travel, distances, or physics.
 Enjoy the experience but remember it's just a simulation!

+I've improved the code readability by making some changes and introduced the option to select both a current location and a preferred destination.
+The modifications have been consolidated into two files.
+Additionally, I've included a dictionary comprising nested dictionaries, detailing distances between solar system items and other celestial objects.